JirkVorl/cineama-project/README.md

 ```
 5. Install and configure Tomcat version 9.0.50
 6. Run
-7. I recommend to use Postman to throw http requests, because this has no interface.
+7. I recommend to use Postman to send http requests, because this has no interface.